-The arrival of fall means more than crisp air, leaf peeping, and apple picking.
-It’s also the start of flu season, which generally begins in October and lasts through May.
+The changing of the leaves marks the start of flu season, which generally begins in October and lasts through May.
 The thought is painful, but the reality is that we’re at risk for the flu and all of its nastiness for much of the year.

 The flu shot is the best way to prevent infection.
 Unfortunately, there are many myths concerning the flu and flu shots that cause apprehension about getting vaccinated.
 This results in more illnesses, more spreading of the virus, more missed work and school, and more fevers, chills, coughing, sore throats, muscle aches, headaches, fatigue and more.